-Ghana has officially opened applications for industrial and medicinal cannabis licenses, marking the start of a new regulated sector within the country’s agricultural and pharmaceutical industries.
-The licensing system is being administered by the Narcotics Control Commission (NACOC) and allows qualified companies to apply for permission to cultivate and process low-THC cannabis under strict government oversight.
+Ghana has launched and is implementing a regulated licensing system for low-THC medicinal and industrial cannabis activities, creating a new controlled sector within the country’s agricultural, research, and pharmaceutical industries.
+The licensing system is administered by the Narcotics Control Commission (NCC – also referred to as NACOC) and allows qualified applicants to apply under strict government oversight.

-The announcement follows the launch of Ghana’s national cannabis regulatory framework on February 26, 2026, by the Ministry of the Interior.
-The framework allows controlled participation in the cannabis industry while maintaining strict enforcement against illegal drug trafficking and unauthorized cannabis production.
+The programme follows the launch of Ghana’s Cannabis Regulatory Programme on February 26, 2026, by the Ministry of the Interior.
+The framework allows controlled participation in licensed low-THC medicinal and industrial cannabis activities while maintaining strict enforcement against illegal trafficking and unauthorised cannabis production.

-The policy operates under Ghana’s Narcotics Control Commission Act, 2020 (Act 1019), which permits licensed cultivation of cannabis that contains extremely low levels of THC.
-The law is designed to support industrial hemp production, pharmaceutical development, and scientific research while keeping recreational marijuana illegal in Ghana.
+The policy operates under Ghana’s Narcotics Control Commission Act, 2020 (Act 1019), as amended by Act 1100, together with the Narcotics Control Commission (Cultivation and Management of Cannabis) Regulations, 2023 (L.I.
+2475).
+The law supports industrial hemp production, medicinal applications, and scientific research while recreational cannabis remains illegal in Ghana.

 Ghana Launches a Regulated Cannabis Industry